 Spain was hit extremely hard when credit markets dried up, but not only were Spanish bank hurt when the crisis hit.

-What’s the problem British lenders face now?
+What’s the problem British lender face now?

 This is a simple question to answer.

-As most of the Spanish mortgages UK banks gave out were done on an interest only basis, the debt has not reduced over the years.
+As most of the Spanish mortgages UK banks gave out were done on an interest only basis, the debt has not reduced down over the years.

 The issue is that Spanish properties have reduced in value by as much as 70% in some areas and therefore many UK borrowers in Spain are now left with massive negative equity against their Spanish property.

-The Interest only term do not go on forever meaning that UK banks can now start calling in the debt.
+The Interest only term do not go on for ever meaning that UK banks can now start calling in the debt.

 This means that even if the owners sell their properties, they still have massive debts still to pay back to the bank which most borrowers are unable or unwilling to do.

-Don’t despair, you must realise that this is as much of an issue for the British lending institution as well as it is for you, there are many reasons for this but the main one is that it can be a long and costly process to take legal action against a Spanish mortgage non payer.
+Don’t despair, you must realise that this is as much of an issue for the British lending institution as well as it is for you, there are many reasons for this but a main one is that it can be a long and costly process to take legal action against a Spanish mortgage non payer.

 The banks that are affected by negative equity issues in Spain are Banco Sabadell, Lloyds International, Halifax Hispania, Leeds Building Society Spain, Norwich & Peterborough, Nat West RBS Spain & Gibraltar & Jyske Bank.

-If you use the current mortgage law in Spain, you are able to repay the whole debt, including community fees and property taxes by giving back the property.
+If you use current mortgage law in Spain, you are able to repay the whole debt, including community fees and property taxes by giving back the property.

-Mr JM bought in 2007 in Duquesa with a 100% mortgage from Halifax Spain for 275.000 € on an interest only basis, the debt never reduced and today the property was valued at 120.000 € meaning the client had a 155.000 € shortfall.
+Mr. JM bought in 2007 in Duquesa with a 100% mortgage from Halifax Spain for 275.000 € on an interest only basis, the debt never reduced and today the property was valued at 120.000 € meaning the client had a 155.000 € shortfall.